Distributed Application Architecture Using Queue Service

 Asynchronous communication between microservices

-The most common use case is to achieve loose coupling between services in a complex microservice environment.
+The most common use case is to achieve loose coupling between services in a complex microservices environment.

 The order service does not directly depend on the payment or inventory management services, and posts messages to the QS queue.
 Each service polls messages from the queue and processes them independently, minimizing the impact of changes on the entire system.